mousepawmedia/devdocs/network/source/guides/staff.rst

 Visit **staff.mousepawmedia.com** for our 24/7 staff portal, with links to Webmail, Jitsi, and DevNet.
 The DevNet landing has links to everything else.

-.. _gstaff_network_webmail:
+.. _gstaff_network_email:

-Webmail
+Email
 ------------------------------------------

 ..
-NOTE:: Webmail is hosted on our Fremont, California servers, and thus is
+NOTE:: Email is hosted on Webster, and thus is
-    available 24/7!
+    unaffected by the status of Hawksnest.

 Email is one of our primary ways of communicating at MousePaw Media.
 You have a company email address issued to you.